mortenberg80/poc-order-service/README.md

 This is a multi-module Maven project:

 - **order-service** - The main Spring Boot service providing the REST API
-- **order-service-client** - A generated Java/Kotlin client library for consuming the Order Service API
+- **order-service-client** - A generated Java/Kotlin client library using Jackson and OkHttp4
+- **order-service-client-kotlinx** - A generated Kotlin client library using kotlinx.serialization and Ktor

 ## Features